ipolonsk/openstack-vm-setup-automation/README.md

 ([guide how to get resources information](https://github.com/ipolonsk/openstack-vms-automation/blob/master/docs/get_resources_names.md))

 ### VM Configuration using Ansible
-Our configuration set of settings includes the following:
+Our example configuration set of settings includes the following:
 - Install Graphical Tool and use it as default while booting
 - Install and configure XRDP service and firewall roles to allow GUI access for the student from a windows pc
 - Install development tools such as: python3,pip,git,tmux,GCC,pytest,pipenv,chrome and more